Use Cases

 • Massive User access

-• High-Data rates for video streaming applications
+• High-Data rates for video streaming applications to all passengers

 Trains Use Case